 Prior to moving to New York I lived in London for 7 years, working with some of the best minds in the industry and learned to balance the importance of big conceptual thinking with an eye for detail and craft.

 I originally hail from the North East of England, and although New York might be my new home, I’m still a diehard follower of Newcastle United Football Club (although I guess it’s time I started calling it soccer).
 I’m still passionate about music and also enjoy cooking.

-For me, the most exciting element of strategy is framing a brand's unique point of difference within its cultural context.
-It's my acute observation of societal nuances and my intense curiosity about people, places and things which has made me adept at uncovering a brand's deeper meaning.
+For me, the most exciting element of strategy is framing a brand within its cultural context.
+With experience across Europe, Russia and China, it's my intense curiosity about people, places and things that helps me give brands an intriguing voice that will reverberate across their market.

 Over twenty-five years in the design industry and working on the teams of several top ten agencies has honed my logical approach and no-nonsense attitude, as well as organisational and creative skills.

 I have experience ranging from studio management and operations direction to project management, and though I know that every project is unique and individual, my approach to each is with the same proactive, can-do attitude.
 Patient and unflappable with a degree in Marketing & French, my language skills make me an invaluable member of our internationally-focused client management team.